-In 2011, Carter joined the faculty of Northwestern University's Kellogg School of Management, where he teaches entrepreneurship, leadership and marketing and works on Kellogg's leadership initiative.
+In 2011, Carter joined the faculty of Northwestern University's Kellogg School of Management, where he teaches entrepreneurship and leadership.
 Carter has received the Impact Award from his students each year from 2012-2017 and received the Sidney J. Levy award for teaching excellence in 2018.
-He has presented the end-of-year Nota Bene address to graduating students, and was one of five professors nominated for Professor of the Year in 2015 and in 2018.
+He has been nominated for Professor of the Year in 2015, 2018 and 2019.

-In addition to teaching at Kellogg, Carter is a venture partner for Pritzker Group Venture Capital, where he assesses potential investments and advises portfolio companies.
-Carter sits on the boards of Kellogg Company, SMS Assist and the Family Action Network.
+Carter is also a venture partner for Pritzker Group Venture Capital, where he assesses potential investments and advises portfolio companies.
+Carter sits on the boards of Kellogg Company (NYSE: K), SMS Assist and the Family Action Network.
 Carter is also the author of an award-winning book, The Right (and Wrong) Stuff: How Brilliant Careers are Made - and Unmade, which was released by PublicAffairs, a division of Hachette Book Group, in January, 2018.
 Business Insider called it "one of 17 must-read books for 2018" and Forbes named it as one of the six "best self-help books to keep you motivated until 2020 (and beyond)."